 Music and video playback

-Google Home is a Wi-Fi speaker and it can therefore stream music directly from the cloud.
+Google Home devices are Wi-Fi speakers and can therefore stream music directly from the cloud.
 You can access songs, playlists, albums, artists, and podcasts from your favourite music services with just your voice.
 Or, if you prefer, you can send music from your Android or iOS device through Google Cast.

 Smart home hub